Skip to navigation Skip to content

 Dad and Partner Pay (DAP) job seekers

-Job seekers getting DAP and income support payment with mutual obligation requirements can ask for a Special Circumstances (SCI) exemption.
+Job seekers getting DAP and an income support payment with mutual obligation requirements can ask for a Special Circumstances (SCI) exemption.
 The exemption can be for up to 2 weeks while caring for a child who has entered their care.

 Referring job seekers to Workforce Australia